 Conclusion

 One of the key parameters in optimal diabetes management is keeping the HbA1c levels under control, which helps in reducing the risk of complications.
-Following a balanced diet, engaging in regular physical activity, monitoring blood sugar levels, adhering to medications as prescribed, and dealing with stress and sleep, can help a person effectively lower HbA1c and augment overall well-being.
+Following a balanced diet, engaging in regular physical activity, monitoring blood sugar levels, taking medications as prescribed, and managing stress and sleep can effectively lower HbA1c and improve overall well-being.
 Moreover, it is essential to work closely with your healthcare provider to develop and modify a personalized plan that works best as per your needs and goals.

-(This is article reviewed by Kalyani Krishna, Chief Content Editor)
+(This article is reviewed by Soumita Basu Ayurvedic Pharma Expert and Kalyani Krishna, Chief Content Editor)

 Author Profile